Angmar2722/Angmar2722.github.io/CTFwriteups/2021/uiuctf2021.md

 ![UIUCTF 2021 Writeup](/assets/img/ctfImages/uiuctf2021/img12.png)

-The given binary can be found <a href="" target="_blank">here</a>.
+The given binary can be found <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/ctfFiles/uiuctf2021/pwnWarmup/challenge" target="_blank">here</a>.
 This is a standard buffer overflow challenge where you have to overflow the return address of the function “vulnerable” to point to ‘give_flag’ which then outputs the flag.

 The solve script :